-D.2.f.1.
+- D.2.g.1.
 A candidate wishing to take the specialty examination must first satisfy that specialty's examination prerequisites.
-Additional requirements for specialty certification, as described below, do not have their completion linked to the timing of the examination.

-D.2.f.1.a.
-Candidates for the Specialty of Large Animal Internal Medicine may complete the case report and publication requirements of the credentialing process after taking the specialty examination.

-D.2.f.1.b.
-Candidates for the Specialty of Oncology may complete the publication requirement of the credentialing process after taking the specialty examination.

-D.2.f.1.c.
-Candidates for the Specialty of Small Animal Internal Medicine may complete the publication requirement of the credentialing process after taking the specialty examination.

-D.2.f.2.
-Initially a candidate must take the general examination either before or during the same week as the specialty examination.
+Additional requirements for specialty certification, as described below, do not have their completion linked to the timing of the examination. - D.2.g.1.a.
+Candidates for the Specialty of Large Animal Internal Medicine may complete the case report and publication requirements of the credentialing process after taking the specialty examination. - D.2.g.1.b.
+Candidates for the Specialty of Oncology may complete the publication requirement of the credentialing process after taking the specialty examination. - D.2.g.1.c.
+Candidates for the Specialty of Small Animal Internal Medicine may complete the publication requirement of the credentialing process after taking the specialty examination. - D.2.g.2.
+Initially a candidate must take the general examination either before or during the same week as the specialty examination. - D.2.g.3.
+A candidate electing to take the general and specialty examinations at the same time must have completed at least two (2) full years

-D.2.f.3.
-A candidate electing to take the general and specialty examinations at the same time must have completed at least two (2) full years (24 months) of an approved residency training program or its equivalent prior to sitting for the examinations.
+(24 months) of an approved residency training program or its equivalent prior to sitting for the examinations.

-D.2.g.
+D.2.h.
 General Examination